go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/prompts.md

 ---
 title: "Prompt"
 ---
 In the Blades framework, Prompt is the core component for interacting with large language models (LLMs).
-It represents the sequence of messages exchanged between the user and the assistant, supporting various types of messages (system messages, user messages, assistant messages) as well as templating capabilities, enabling developers to build dynamic and context-aware AI applications.
+It represents a sequence of messages exchanged between the user and the assistant, supporting multiple types of messages (system messages, user messages, assistant messages) as well as templating functionality, enabling developers to build dynamic and context-aware AI applications.

 ### Message
 Blades supports multiple message types, each with a specific role: